rhobs/handbook/content/Services/RHOBS/rules-and-alerting.md

 If you want to get more details about how to interact with the Rules API and its different endpoints, refer to the [upstream documentation](https://observatorium.io/docs/design/rules-api.md/).

 In your local environment, create an alerting rule YAML file with the definition of the alert you want to add.
 Note that the file should be defined following the [Observatorium OpenAPI specification](https://github.com/observatorium/api/blob/main/rules/spec.yaml).
-These files should be in Prometheus [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) rules format.
+The file should be in Prometheus [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and/or [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) rules format.

 For example, you can create a file named `alerting-rule.yaml`: